 - An email course including many lessons learned

-- A 141 page student workbook outlining many concepts
+- A 141 page student workbook outlining many PMP concepts

-Before accessing this program I thought that the PM PrepCast required downloading each module before viewing, however, after gaining access I discovered that the PM PrepCast allows you to watch online as well.
+Before accessing this program I thought that the PM PrepCast required students to download each module before viewing; however, after gaining access I discovered that the PM PrepCast allows you to watch online as well.
 In fact, this course has been providing online access since December 5, 2011.

 Keep in mind that the online access portal provides only basic functionality, and you cannot track your progress or save the sessions.
 Moreover, they promote their course as a downloadable utility and recommend that users download it to their device of choice and watch it offline.

-To review the course I did not downloaded it on my device.
-I used their online gateway to watch the lessons and downloaded pdf files to review the quality of questions and the student workbook.
+In my review of the course I did not download the materials onto my device.
+I used their online gateway to watch the lessons and downloaded PDF files to review the quality of questions and the student workbook.

 This was easier as the online mode allowed me to watch lessons on any device I wished.